Irminsul – Mysterious Sacred Symbol Of The Saxons – Is It Linked To Yggdrasil And God Odin?

 He conquered Saxony in the 8th century, and according to the Royal Frankish Annals, Charlemagne ordered the destruction of Irminsul, the chief seat of their religion.

-The location of Irminsul is still a debated topic, but it appears as if this sacred place was located in the vicinity of Heresburg (now Obermarsberg), Germany.
+The location of Irminsul is still a debated topic, but it appears that this sacred place was located near Heresburg (now Obermarsberg), Germany.

 The ancient history of the Saxons shows that Obermarsberg was very important and a place where many significant battles were fought.